aaws424/iCrowds_tool/docs/dynamic/fluid.md

-# Fluid iCrowd Simulation System - User Documentation
+# Fluid iCrowd System - User Documentation
 ## Overview

 The Fluid System is an alternative agent distribution and control system that provides three distinct distribution methods and specialized control objects to influence agent movement and behavior.